LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 and all move at once, sometimes brutally colliding by accident.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-The best equipped weapon or the best fighting organ of each opponent is taken into account for calculating damage.
-The damage the current hero can potentially inflict is displayed at the bottom of the screen, but the actual damage depends also on the monster's armor.
 Heroes and monsters running into one another (with the `SHIFT` key) do not inflict damage, but change places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.

-Flinging a missile at a target wounds it, consuming the weapon in the process.
+In some circumstances actors are immune to the displacing, e.g., when both parties form a continuous front-line.

+In melee combat, the best equipped weapon (or the best fighting organ) of each opponent is taken into account for determining the damage and any extra effects of the blow.
+If a recharged weapon with a non-trivial effect is in the equipment, it is chosen for combat.
+Otherwise combat involves the weapon with the highest raw damage dice (the same as displayed at bottommost status line).

+To determine the damage dealt, the outcome of the weapon's damage dice roll is multiplied by the melee damage bonus (summed from the equipped items of the attacker) minus the melee armor modifier of the defender.
+Regardless of the calculation, each attack inflicts at least 1 damage.
+The current leader's melee bonus, armor strength and other detailed stats can be viewed via the `!` command.

+In ranged combat, the missile is assumed to be attacking the defender in melee, using itself as the weapon, but the ranged melee bonus and the ranged armor modifier are taken into account for calculations.
 You may propel any item in your equipment, inventory and on the ground (by default you only see the appropriate items in menus, press `?` to see all items).
 Only items of a few kinds inflict any damage, but some have other effects.

 Whenever the monster's or hero's hit points reach zero, the combatant dies.
-When the last hero dies, the game ends in defeat.
+When the last hero dies, the scenario ends in defeat.

 On Winning and Dying
 --------------------

-You win the game if you escape the dungeon alive or, in game modes with no exit opportunity, if you eliminate all opposition.
-In the former case, your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.
-In the latter case, your score is based on the number of turns you spent overcoming your foes and, as a bonus, the number of enemies you've subdued.
+You win the scenario if you escape the dungeon alive or, in scenarios with no exit locations, if you eliminate all opposition.
+In the former case, your score is based on the gold and precious gems you've plundered.
+In the latter case, your score is based on the number of turns you spent overcoming your foes (the quicker the victory, the better; the slower the demise, the better).
+Bonus points, based on the number of heroes that were lost, are awarded if you win.

-If all your heroes fall, you are awarded a score for your valiant deeds, but no winning bonus.
-When, invariably, a new foolhardy party of adventurers storms the dungeon, they start from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.
+If all your heroes fall, you will invariably see a new foolhardy party of adventurers clamoring to be led into the dungeon.
+They start their conquest from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.
+Lead them wisely!